 Which model felt best for couples who shift positions a lot?

-Stella was the easiest for shared lounging because the seat response absorbed frequent movement without constantly throwing off the other person.
+Stella was the easiest shared-sofa option because the seat response absorbed frequent movement without making the whole sofa feel unsettled.

 Do the deeper-seat models work for shorter users?

 They can, but fit is sensitive.
-Mary and Emily felt best when shorter users leaned into a deeper lounge posture—curling up instead of sitting feet-flat and upright.
+Mary and Emily worked best for shorter users when they leaned into a deeper lounge posture—curling up or sitting farther back rather than staying feet-flat and upright.

 Which one is easiest to live with day-to-day?

-Oslo was the simplest day to day: predictable support, fewer settings, and an easier upkeep rhythm than the power-oriented builds.
+Oslo was the simplest to live with day to day: predictable support, fewer settings, and an easier maintenance rhythm than the power-oriented builds.